fantalm/Bucovina/README.md

 ** 3. About Bucovina **
 In this section gave a brief description of Bucovina providing 3 more photos that encapsulate the beauty of nature and simple life style and a historical map of the province.
+Apart from the stunning landscape photos the key aspect of this section is the video about Bucovina taken from the youtube channel called FramingReality.

+![Screenshot ]